 Get sexual supplies and support on campus.
 Most are free!

-No appointment needed for STI testing.
-Take the questionnaire online, and then come to the lab when you’re ready.
-You can make appointments to get pregnancy tests, vaccines, birth control, emergency contraception and more.
+STI testing, pregnancy tests, STI vaccines, birth control, emergency contraception and more.
 Most services are free with SHIP.

-Stop by for free condoms, safety programs, sexual assault and domestic violence support, address gender issues and student leadership opportunities.
+Free condoms, free period products, safety programs, sexual assault and domestic violence support, address gender issues and student leadership opportunities.
 All genders welcomed.

 CARE advocates provide support, crisis intervention, resources and options for those impacted by sexual violence.
 CARE services are confidential.